-I often use this technique to highlight my models’ favourite facial features, such as their eyes.
-To do this, I cover half of my lens with a colourful object that complements my subject’s outfit or eye colour.
+I often use this technique to highlight my models’ favorite facial features, such as their eyes.
+To do this, I cover half of my lens with a colorful object that complements my subject’s outfit or eye color.
 This object can be a flower, a hand, or even a branch.
 Once I’m happy with the foreground, I manually focus on my model and press the shutter.
 That’s it!

 Even the most self-possessed individuals have their insecurities.
 Make sure you’re aware of what your model doesn’t want to see in her photographs.
 The last thing you want to do is go against her wishes and photograph what you assume is pretty.
 If you show her that you care about her opinion and want to take photos that she loves, she’ll feel more comfortable in front of your camera.

 Starting conversations about insecurities can be both awkward and difficult.
 To avoid unwanted stress on both sides, bring up your own insecurities first.
 This might encourage your client to open up and find the best ways to feel comfortable in her skin.